Hoepla: Third episode

 The third episode was taped on 10 November 1967 but did not air until 23 November, minus two controversial items that the VPRO cut: a section called "Vleesch" (an old-fashioned spelling for "vlees", "meat"), which reported on the last five minutes in an abattoir of a cow's life, and a section in which a model performs a striptease over an audio tape of Dutch prime minister Piet de Jong, responding to the questions asked in parliament by C. N. van Dis about Hoepla The "Vleesch" section had been moved from the second to the third episode; after a committee of child psychiatrists had delved into the matter, it was approved as safe for children but was again moved, to the fourth episode, which never aired.
 The section was conceived by Hans Verhagen and vegetarian Wim T. Schippers; Wim van der Linden filmed the section, and afterward became a vegetarian as well.
 The story on the missing episode was reported on Vlees Magazine ("Meat Magazine"), since it and the attendant video footage provided insight into slaughter procedures in the 1960s.

 Fourth episode

 A fourth episode was supposed to air on 8 January 1968 (and apparently a record number of people had tuned in to watch it), but it was decided on that very day to cancel it, with the explanation given that Phil Bloom had been photographed by Playboy during rehearsals, and such commercial ventures were not allowed on public television.
 The VPRO told the show's makers on 15 January that there would be no more new episodes.
 The tapes for the fourth episode were discovered early in the 21st century, unedited; they were newly edited and aired in January 2008.

+VPRO had a back-up plan.
+Its slot on Nederland 2 used to broadcast Hoepla would be filled with an edition of Young People's Concerts in case of cancellation.